 Arizona Wildcats Football at Arizona Stadium Address: 1 National Championship Dr, Tucson, Arizona, 85719

 The Arizona Wildcats football team plays their home games at Arizona Stadium in Tucson, Arizona.
 The stadium has been the football team's home since it opened in 1928 with a capacity of just 7,000.
 Today the stadium holds nearly 58,000 screaming Arizona fans and this season it will be the site of many great Pac-12 showdowns, including the annual Arizona-Arizona State game, one of college football's oldest and most intense rivalries.
 The Arizona Wildcats home bench is on the Arizona Stadium sideline with sections 1-9.
 Arizona Stadium parking information is covered in our Wildcats event guide.

 Known as the “Dual in the Dessert,” this is one of the fiercest rivalries in the Southwest.
 The winner of the game is awarded the “Territorial Cup” which is the oldest trophy given in a rivalry game.
 The Wildcats own an advantage in the series, but the last two decades have been gridlocked with the “Territorial Cup” exchanging hands almost every year.
 Easily the biggest game in Arizona, this is a can’t miss for fans in the Grand Canyon State.

-Arizona Wildcats in the BCS National Championship, Bowl Games and Pac 12 Championship
+Arizona Wildcats in the College Football Playoff, Bowl Games and Pac 12 Championship

 This Pac 12 dynamo started off in the late 1800’s under the nickname the “Varsity”, but now are known as the Wildcats.
 How’s this for success?
 More than a half a dozen bowl wins, 600 wins and 6 conference titles.
 The Wildcats are firmly entrenched as one of College Footballs most successful programs.
 Ticketcity offers tickets to all college football bowl games and the Pacific 12 Conference Championship Game.